Qihoo360/huststore/README.md

 In addition, `HA` cluster uses a distributed architecture design by incorporating LVS as the director, each `HA` node is separated and work independently.
 When one of the `HA` node is down, `LVS` will re-direct the request to other available `HA` node, thus avoids `HA`'s failure on single point node.

 * Language-free Interface
-`huststroe` use `http` as the communication protocol, therefore the client side implementation is not limited in any specific programming language.
+`huststore` use `http` as the communication protocol, therefore the client side implementation is not limited in any specific programming language.

+* Persistence
+**You do not need to worry about the loss of data** as most of interfaces will persist data to disk.

 * Support Binary Key-Value